- Professional Doctorate in Education (EdD)

 - Particular areas of expertise include teacher education, professionalism, leadership, social justice, and education policy.

-This six-year part-time professional Doctorate in Education combines a three-year taught programme with a three-year piece of independent research and a thesis of 50,000 words.
+This six-year part-time Professional Doctorate in Education combines a three-year taught programme with a three-year piece of independent research and a thesis of 50,000 words.
 You'll have the opportunity to conduct an original piece of empirical research based on your own practice in an educational field of your choice, which will make a new contribution to knowledge.

 The course will offer you the opportunity to engage with the latest research in professionalism, early childhood studies, social justice and inequalities in education, education policy, leadership in education, pedagogies, and education philosophy.
 All of this will be underpinned by a rigorous study of research methods and theories in education.

+This course is aimed at professionals working in education or education-related fields.
 You'll be encouraged to think, write, and research critically, innovatively, and rigorously.
 You'll learn how to analyse, critique and innovate in education practice, policy and research.
 You'll be encouraged to challenge established ideas and concepts and develop your professional and academic skills to the highest level.